-The Library Fund financial report for the period ending January 31st is attached.
+The Library Fund financial reports for the period ending January 31st and February 28th are attached.
 Expenses are within budget.
 The 2017 current year end financial report is also included.

-A summary of the Endowment portfolio as of January 1st is attached.
+A summary of the Endowment portfolio as of January 1st and February 1st is attached.